Pork Rib Stew with Beans, Tomatoes and Spinach

 They hired me to do some recipe development and photography for some online content.
 And by *some* recipe development I mean 50 (50!) recipes in, like, just over 2 weeks (2 weeks!).
-But in that 2 weeks there was Christmas, and some catering events I had, and bookings at the supper club and basically I didn't sleep or breath or eat or do anything at all except for work all of December.
-But now it's January and I've sent in my work and finally have a minute to breath.
+But in that 2 weeks there was Christmas, and some catering events I had, and bookings at the supper club and basically I didn't sleep or breathe or eat or do anything at all except for work all of December.
+But now it's January and I've sent in my work and finally have a minute to breathe.
 Ahhh.

 It's a funny thing to not want to be in a place where you love and not want to do want you love.
 Normally being in my kitchen makes me a very happy woman but after being chained to my stove for exactly 336 hours I was thrilled to be able to walk away from it for a few days.
 When I finally returned I wanted to make something simple.
 I wanted a one pot meal I could throw together without barely even thinking about it.
 Oh ya, and something that would use up some of the three open and nearly full bottles of bubbly that I found hiding amongst the empties on my kitchen counter on New Year's Day.
 Open and nearly full bottles of bubbles … what's up with that?
 Seems so unlike me. 🙂

 This stew is a little like a cassoulet, which is what my mind had originally intended it to be.
-But after leaving out the olives and capers and using pork ribs (who uses pork ribs in a cassoulet anyway?) it felt a lot more like a stew to me.
-When we had the leftovers the next day I took the meat off the bones and then there was no denying its stew-likeness.
+But after leaving out the olives and capers and using pork ribs (who uses pork ribs in a cassoulet anyway?), it felt a lot more like a stew to me.
+When we had the leftovers the next day, I took the meat off the bones and then there was no denying its stew-likeness.

-- 4 tablespoons oil, divided
+- 4 tablespoons cooking oil, divided

 - 1 large onion, finely minced

-- 4 cloves of garlic, finely minced
+- 4 cloves garlic, finely minced

-- 2 – 28-ounce cans of crushed tomatoes
+- 2 28 ounce cans crushed tomatoes

-- 3 cups cider, white wine or sparkling wine (I used bubbles)
+- 3 cups white wine

-- 5 thyme branches
+- 5 sprigs thyme

-- 1 teaspoon dried rosemary (or a few sprigs of fresh rosemary)
+- 1 teaspoon dried rosemary, or a few sprigs of fresh rosemary

-- 1 teaspoon sage (or a few fresh sage leaves)
+- 1 teaspoon sage, or a few fresh sage leaves

 - 2 bay leaves